SoftSec-KAIST/SURI/README.md

 - setB: Binaries compiled on Ubuntu 18.04 (SURI vs. Egalito).
 - setC: Binaries compiled on Ubuntu 20.04 without call frame information (see Section 4.3.3 of the paper).

-Note that setB excludes C++ binaries because Egalito cannot handle binaries written in C++ language.
+Note 1: setB excludes C++ binaries because Egalito cannot handle binaries written in C++ language.

-We also note that we used a machine with an Intel Core i9-11900K processor and 128GB of RAM when we ran experiments.
+Note 2: We used a machine with an Intel Core i9-11900K processor and 128GB of RAM when we ran experiments.
 Thus, it will take more or less time depending on your computing machine.

+Note 3: Our scripts automatically detect whether SPEC binaries are included in the dataset or not, and show the results accordingly unless commands are separated between SPEC binaries and others.

 ### 2.1 Reliability Comparison (Section 4.2)